chamale-rac/replica-sempai/README.md

-# replica-sempai - Proyecto 1
+# replica-sempai - project 1 - web tech
 In this project, where we need to make a copy of the style of some website we admire I choose https://dwl.media , that is a site of a design agency i found intereseting while lookingo for inspiration on https://www.awwwards.com

 ## Technologies used